ludwigwinkler/ludwigwinkler.github.io/globalizedfinance/_posts/2022-10-10-moneylaundering.md

 You basically let two fake personas outbid each other with your own illegal cash.
 The object with little intrinsic value is offered by you and the bidders get your illegal cash.
 The sale creates a fake yet clean receipt.
+Funnily enough, auction houses are exempt from money laundering prevention laws and you can often see people on phones bidding millions for an anonymous bidder watching it all from his or her sofa.

 ### Offshore Jurisdictions and Banking

-The principal safeguard against money laundering is the stringent enforcement of Know-Your-Customer (KYC) laws.
+The principal safeguard against money laundering is the stringent enforcement of Know-Your-Customer (KYC) and Anti Money Laundering (AML) laws.
 Ideally, the entry points to the financial system should have gatekeepers who check for potentially illegal sources of money.
-Obviously, there is a conflict of interest since a lot of money means a lot of business for banks a similar institutions as was shown by HSBC scandal with the cartel money or the Raul Salinas story.
+Obviously, there is a conflict of interest since a lot of money means a lot of business for banks as was shown by HSBC scandal with the cartel money or the Raul Salinas story.

 Fortunately, a whole industry sector has blossomed between the beaches of the Caribbean, the mountains of the Alps, and in general small insignificant countries selling the legislative sovereignty to the highest bidder: the offshore finance industry.
+It's basically a sunny places for shady people.

-Offshore finance centers implement effectively no regulation of the financial industry within their borders and often similarly implement convenient financial secrecy laws by allowing trusts, straight-out banking secrecy limiting the information of who actually owns a bank account, nominee directors of shell companies hiding the true owner of a company and the like.
+Offshore finance centers implement effectively no regulation of the financial industry within their borders and similarly implement convenient financial secrecy laws by allowing trusts, straight-out banking secrecy limiting the information of who actually owns a bank account, nominee directors of shell companies hiding the true owner of a company, and the like.

 By using the intricacy of modern tax codes, you can create a multitude of opaque companies which move money between them for no apparent reason.
 For law enforcement, proving that the money being moved around is originally from illicit conduct is close to impossible.